 NOTE 1: Depending on the deployment, there may be different NSACF for different S-NSSAI subject to NSAC, and hence, during the registration, AMF triggers the Number of UEs per network slice availability check and update procedure to multiple NSACFs.

-2. The AMF sends Nnsacf_NumberOfUEsPerSliceAvailabilityCheckAndUpdate_Request message to the NSACF.
+2. The AMF sends Nnsacf_NSAC_NumOfUEsUpdate_Request message to the NSACF.
 The AMF includes in the message the UE ID, access type, the S-NSSAI(s) and the update flag which indicates whether the number of UEs registered with the S-NSSAI(s) is to be increased when the UE has gained registration to network slice(s) subject to NSAC or the number of UEs registered with the S-NSSAI(s) is to be decreased when the UE has deregistered from S-NSSAI(s) or could not renew its registration to an S-NSSAI subject to NSAC.

 3. The NSACF updates the current number of UEs registered for the S-NSSAI, i.e. increases or decrease the number of UEs registered per network slice based on the information provided by the AMF in the update flag parameter.